aicrumb/doohickey/README.md

 (link to open the code in a free GPU instance from Google Colab [here](https://t.co/zCV2xsC3UE))

-more to come, feel free to add code and submit a PR (yipee for open source)
+more to come, feel free to add code and submit issues etc (yipee for open source)

 ## Good classifier guidance settings for the new open ViT-H
 ```